benoitgrelard/github-stars-tagger/README.md

 ## Limitations
 Currently, the functionality is limited to the `/stars` page but I eventually want to bring a similar experience to individual repository pages.

-There is also a hard limitation on the number of repositories you can add tags to (512) as I am using [Chrome storage.sync](https://developer.chrome.com/extensions/storage#property-sync) as a mean to store the data (which is then neatly shared across your different computers).
+There is also a hard limitation on the number of repositories you can add tags to which is `512` (should be fine for a while) as I am using [Chrome storage.sync](https://developer.chrome.com/extensions/storage#property-sync) as a mean to store the data (which is then neatly shared across your different computers).

+I am tracking this limitation, should an issue arise.

 ## Contributing
 Plese see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.